UnumID/Vagrant/README.md

 ## Troubleshooting
 If getting an error first ensure you have enabled your security settings so code execution from Oracle is allowed [[1]](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-%E2%80%9Ckernel-driver-not-installed-rc-1908-error/).

-If still getting an error while unpacking an box then it is very likely an Disk Space usage.
+If still getting an error while unpacking a box then it is very likely an Disk Space usage.
 Please ensure you have at least 20GBs free per VM.
 Windows requires 14GB minimum just to start.